Quick Answer

 1.Saleoid: Small Agency’s First CRM Choice

 Saleoid exists because most agencies don’t need a platform the size of GoHighLevel.
 They need something that handles lead management, client tracking, and follow-ups without heavy setup.
+As a result, Saleoid is built from the ground up for small and growing businesses, which means the feature set is deliberately focused rather than exhaustive.

 In contrast, GoHighLevel often requires navigating a dense dashboard.
 Many of those tools are never used.
 Saleoid keeps everything your agency actually uses front and centre.
 As a result, onboarding is fast, adoption across the team is high, and the pricing stays honest as you grow rather than jumping sharply once you need an additional seat or feature tier.